 The number of epochs was considered 5.

-Learning rate of 1.0 × 10−5 was used.
+A learning rate of 1.0 × 10−5 was used.

 Two-class model’s training trend

 In this case, we randomly select 90 percent of the enhancive and degressive interactions.
 For the testing set, we consider the remaining 10 percent of the enhancive and degressive interactions.
 In the first case of the testing procedure, the model was selected, and some hyper-parameters, such as the number of epochs, were determined.
-Figure 5, shows the training process for the selected model.
+In Figure 5, shows the training process for the selected model.
 As expected, the model’s accuracy is strict on ascending training data, but there are ups and downs for testing data after Epoch 5.
-In the loss function graph, by the end of epoch 5, as the epochs increase, the loss function’s value on training and testing procedure decreases.
+In the loss function graph, by the end of epoch 5, as the epochs increase, the loss function’s value in the training and testing procedure decreases.
 After epoch 5, the trend of training data continues, but the testing trend is reversed.
 In other words, over feet occurs.
 Therefore, based on the

 graphs, the appropriate number of epochs in this step was considered 5.